 You can obtain your trip balance from the operators at Computer Cab when you make a booking on 020 7908 0271.

 What should I do if my card has been lost or damaged?

-You need to contact London Councils on 0207 934 9791 as Taxicard holders who lose or damage their cards will be charged £10 for replacement.
+You need to contact London Councils on 0207 934 9791.
+There is a £10 replaceent charge for lost or damged Taxicards.
 Card holders can pay by debit or credit cards over the telephone.
 You will need your payment card to hand when you phone.

-Alternatively if you wish to pay by cheque or postal order (a postal order for £10 incurs a £1.00 fee at point of purchase), please make your payment of £10 payable to 'London Councils' and send it to:
+Alternatively, if you wish to pay by cheque or postal order (a postal order for £10 incurs a £1.00 fee at the point of purchase), please make your payment of £10 payable to 'London Councils' and send it to:

 London Councils Taxicard

 59½ Southwark Street

 London, SE1 0AL

 The name and address of the Taxicard holder must be written on the reverse of the cheque or postal order and the Replacement Taxicard Reply Form must be completed and enclosed.